Construct invariant manifolds such as centre

 manifolds, spectral submanifolds, nonlinear normal modes, of

-ordinary or delay differential equations (autonomous or
+ordinary, partial, or delay differential equations

-periodically forced)
+(autonomous or periodically forced)

-I provide a procedure to construct a specified
+I provide a procedure to construct a specified invariant

-differential equations or delay differential equations.
-The
+equations or delay differential equations or partial

-invariant manifold may be any of a centre manifold, a slow
+differential equations.
+The invariant manifold may be any of

-manifold, an un/stable manifold, a sub-centre manifold, a
+a centre manifold, a slow manifold, an un/stable manifold, a

-nonlinear normal form, or any spectral submanifold.
-Thus the
+sub-centre manifold, a nonlinear normal form, or any

-procedure may be used to analyse pitchfork bifurcations, or
+spectral submanifold.
+Thus the procedure may be used to

-oscillatory Hopf bifurcations, or any more complicated
+bifurcations, or any more complicated superposition, or

-modes all decay, the constructed invariant manifold supplies
+when the neglected spectral modes all decay, the constructed

-a faithful, large time, emergent, model of the dynamics of
+emergent, model of the dynamics of the differential

-this projection is needed for initial conditions, forcing,
+is needed for initial conditions, forcing, system

-system modifications, and uncertainty quantification.
+modifications, and uncertainty quantification.

 The procedure now also empowers one to account for

-sinusoidal time dependence in the ODEs, such as to derive
+sinusoidal time dependence in the ODEs or

-spectral sub-manifold models of forced nonlinear normal
+models of forced nonlinear normal modes.

 Execute on your computer?
-The procedure uses computer

 algebra, the package